degrootsde/ngFormsApp/README.md

 # FormsApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.
+It contains the Angular 2 Dynamic Forms Cookbook (https://angular.io/docs/ts/latest/cookbook/dynamic-form.html) which I'm extending with extra controls.
+All of this just for learning purposes.

 ## Development server